BitcoinDesign/Guide/guide/payments/request.md

 ## Reusable payment requests

-Reusable payment requests offer an improved user experience, more flexibility, and enable unique use cases compared to single-use payment requests.
-Reusable payment requests avoid users having to manually generate a payment request each time they need to receive bitcoin.
+Reusable payment requests offer an improved user experience, more flexibility, and enable unique use cases, as they don't need to be re-generated every time the user wants to receive bitcoin.

 Currently there are limited reusable payment request options available.
 However, several are being worked on or are in the early stages of adoption.
 For Lightning, there are [BOLT12 offers](https://bolt12.org/) and AMP invoices.
 For on-chain, [reusable payment codes](https://bips.xyz/47) can be used to privately receive bitcoin in a reusable way on-chain.
 Learn more about these on our [payment request formats]({{ "/guide/payments/request/payment-request-formats/" | relative_url }}) page.